-Health scientists work behind-the-scenes in the medical world, on everything from making sure equipment is working safely to carrying out in-lab testing and medical exams.
+Medical scientists work behind-the-scenes in the medical world, on everything from making sure equipment is working safely to carrying out in-lab testing and medical exams.
 They conduct MRI scans, biopsies, blood and hearing tests and operate some pretty impressive tech.
-Here are five of the coolest jobs in the field:
+Here are five of the coolest medical science careers in the field:

 1. Medical lab technician

 These guys work alongside physicians in hospitals, general practices, private clinics and research labs, carrying out tests to diagnose and treat patients.
 An average day might involve collecting blood samples, performing blood counts, carrying out tests to determine blood type and analysing fluids.